 Most tents also feature 50+ UPF for extra protection, so your tot isn’t sunburnt.
 That’s why beach tents should be added to your baby packing list.

-Here’s a reasonably priced beach tent you can put up in just three seconds!
+Here’s a reasonably priced beach tent you can set up easily!

 Expert tip: Travel at night with your baby when possibleThere are several benefits to traveling to your holiday destination during the night when you have a baby in tow.